Data Collection and Security Policies

 - Passport Number.

+We only capture PII that is needed to drive personalized experiences.
 We offer several layers of prevention against importing critical PII, including programmatic recognition and user controls (see Data collection via CSV file).
 This document will enable you to ensure you are disclosing what is necessary to meet the guidelines that are relevant to your institution.

 Two common guidelines that many Modern Campus customers look to meet are the GDPR and CCPA.
 Personalization by Modern Campus only collects one piece of information that is considered to be PII under these guidelines – the user’s IP address.